Statistical inference for multivariate extremes via a geometric approach

-Like MRV however, the asymptotics of this method are suited only to extrapolating into regions where all variables are large simultaneously.
-We then move on to the more difficult case of $d=3$, and show that we can substantially outperform the CE model in this setting, which is the only other approach able to provide an estimate of the probabilities of interest.
+Implementation of this methodology relies on exploiting the relation $\Pr(\bm{X} \in v+B') \approx e^{-v/\eta}\Pr(\bm{X} \in B')$, where $\eta \in (0,1]$ is the residual tail dependence coefficient; this is estimated using the Hill estimator \citep{LedfordTawn97}.
+Parametric models based on HRV exist \citep{RamosLedford09}, but are generally poorly-justified since the so-called ``hidden angular measure'' is often not a finite measure over the unit simplex; we therefore do not consider these here.
+Like MRV however, the asymptotics of HRV are suited only to extrapolating into regions where all variables are large simultaneously.
+Implementation of the CE methodology follows the original approach suggested in \citet{HeffernanTawn04}, adapted to exponential margins.
+Following the bivariate case, we move on to the more difficult case of $d=3$, and show that we can substantially outperform the CE model in this setting, which is the only other viable approach for providing an estimate of the probabilities of interest.